Karl Ludwig Libay: Biography

-His father, Samuel Libai, was a silversmith and goldsmith.
+Libay was born on 13 May 1814 or 1816 in Besztercebánya, Kingdom of Hungary (now Banská Bystrica, Slovakia).
+His father, Sámuel Libay, was a silversmith and goldsmith.
 He began with the intention of becoming a goldsmith as well; serving an apprenticeship with his father from 1892 to 1832.
 That year, the Goldsmith's Guild promoted him to Journeyman.
 Two years later, aged only twenty, he achieved the status of Master.
 Shortly after, he went to Vienna to sharpen his skills, but his exposure to the cosmopolitanism there diverted his attention to a different kind of artistic endeavor.

 In 1835, he enrolled at the Academy of Fine Arts.
 His teachers there included the portraitist, Karl Gsellhofer, Johann Nepomuk Ender, Leopold Kupelwieser (a friend of Franz Schubert), and the landscape painter, Joseph Mössmer.
 His first paintings were mostly landscapes and vedute.
 After 1845, he was able to continue his studies with the assistance of a patron; Count August Breuner-Enckevoirt.